annadidan13/active-zone/README.md

 # active-zone
-The project is about the active rest in Kherson
+This repository is for the project Active Zone.
+It is about the active rest in Kherson.